5 Medicare Mistakes to Avoid at 65 in Massachusetts

 How to avoid it:

-Once your active employment ends, sign up for Medicare Parts A and B within 8 months, even if you’re offered COBRA or retiree coverage.
-This ensures Medicare becomes your primary insurance and protects you from coverage gaps or penalty fees.
+Once your active employment ends, sign up for Medicare Parts A and B promptly – even if you’re offered COBRA or retiree coverage.
+This helps ensure Medicare becomes your primary insurance and protects you from coverage gaps or late enrollment penalties.

 Ask your benefits administrator to fill out CMS Form L564 when leaving employer coverage.
 Submitting it with your Part B application helps prove you had valid coverage and avoids penalties.